IntelligentSoftwareSystems/Galois/README.md

 cd lonestar/<app-dir-name>; make -j
 ```

-You can also build everything by running `make -j` in build directory, but that may
+You can also build everything by running `make -j` in the build directory, but that may
-take a lot of time.
+take a lot of time and will download additional files.

-More esoteric systems may require a toolchain file, check ../cmake/Toolchain
+More esoteric systems may require a toolchain file; check `../cmake/Toolchain`
 if there is a file corresponding to your system.
 If so, use the following
-cmake command:
+CMake command:

 ```Shell
 cmake -C ${ROOT}/cmake/Toolchain/${platform}-tryrunresults.cmake \